webhintio/hint/packages/connector-chrome/README.md

 * `tabUrl (string)`: The URL to visit before the final target in case `useTabUrl` is `true`. `https://empty.webhint.io/` is the default value.
+* `flags?
+(Array<string>)`: Allows you to pass in additional Chrome command line API flags.
+Useful if you would like to start your session in headless mode or with GPU disabled.
+Here's the full list of [available command line flags][cli flags].
+  `['--no-default-browser-check']` is the default value.

 ```json
 {